bbalakriz/openldap-custom-image/openldap-setup-on-ocp.md

 ldapadd -x -h localhost -p 389 -D cn=Manager,dc=example,dc=com -w admin -f test.ldif
 ```

-Check if the users and roles have been created successfully
+### Check if the users and roles have been created successfully on openldap

 ```
 ldapsearch -x -LLL -h localhost -p 389 -b dc=example,dc=com
 ```
+### User the user maintainer which is mapped to the group Maintaners to login to the BC/KIE setup using the kieapp CRD defined [here](https://github.com/bbalakriz/rhpam-openshift/blob/main/kie-app-yaml/kieapp-rhpam-authoring-with-openldap.yaml)